scroll-tech/scroll/contracts/docs/apis/L2ScrollMessenger.md

 function l1MessageFailedTimes(bytes32) external view returns (uint256)
 ```

-Mapping from L1 message hash to the number of failed times.
+Mapping from L1 message hash to the number of failure times.